-To avoid that wonkiness, you’re going to want coffee particles that are pretty similar in size, and that’s just what a burr grinder can do for you.
+To avoid cup after cup of muddy sourness, you're going to want coffee particles that are pretty similar in size, and that's just what a burr grinder can do for you.
 All burr grinders use the same general principle: they use specially engineered cutting surfaces with teeth and valleys and a precise adjustment mechanism to cut the coffee in a more controlled manner, like a skilled chef using a sharp knife, resulting in more consistent particle sizes.
 Blades have no adjustment.
 They are set into a position and that is it.
 Burrs, on the other hand, which come in pairs with the cutting surfaces facing, are set on threads, so can be moved closer or farther away from each other, allowing control of particle size.
 Blades: no control.
 Burrs can be flat, conical, or a hybrid of both, and typically come in either steel or ceramic.
-The two burrs of the set oppose each other so the beans will get stuck in between and cut from both sides.
-They are meant to be sharp, are far better performers than blades, and will offer a marked improvement in your coffee’s flavor.

 Beware False Burrs

 As with many consumer products, you need to beware the imitators and snake oil.
-On the market today are a number of grinders under $100 that profess to be burr mills, but are little better than blade grinders gone incognito.
+On the market today are a number of grinders below or right around $100 that profess to be burr mills, but are little better than blade grinders gone incognito.
 These are the false burrs of the world.

-Generally speaking, most electric burr grinders under $100 will have false burrs, and your best bet is to look for machines with conical steel burrs if you’re on a tight budget.
-Conical burrs work just as well as flat, and if they’re made of steel you can bet they’ll be using sharp edges rather than chunky teeth, and your grind quality will be all the better.
+Generally speaking, most electric burr grinders under $100 will have false burrs, and your best bet is to look for machines with conical steel burrs.
+Conical burrs work just as well as flat, and if they're made of steel you can bet they'll be using sharp edges rather than chunky teeth, and your grind quality will be all the better.

 Brewing on a Budget

 The hard truth about burr grinders is that they tend to cost more than the more well-known blade models, and more than the false-burr imitators.
-The sky is apparently the limit when it comes to pricing, as even a $2300 grinder has found its way into more than a few kitchens owned by enthusiasts or baristas.
-But it is still possible to afford burr grinder quality on a tight budget, and anyone searching will do well to start with Baratza.
+The sky is apparently the limit when it comes to pricing; it’s not uncommon these days to see an EK43 S or other, similarly sized commercial grinders, on a kitchen counter.
+But the affordable ones exist, too, especially in the Baratza line.